1. What Is The Detroit Land Bank Authority?

 By purchasing a side lot, owners are required to maintain the lot and keep all blight from the property.
 The Detroit Land Bank Authority advises all purchasers that it is selling these properties “as is,” with no representations or warranties of any kind, including but not limited to any warranty of habitability or fitness for a particular purpose.
 Any information provided on this website or otherwise, orally or in writing, now or in the future, is for convenience only and the Land Bank makes no representation or warranty as to its accuracy or completeness.

 35. HOW CAN I PURCHASE A SIDE LOT?

 Go to BuildingDetroit.org and click on “Purchase Side Lots.”
 Once you enter your address, the lots you are eligible to purchase will appear on the screen.
 Select the lot you want to buy and complete the application.
-Complete and submitted applications will be reviewed within three business days, and will be approved or declined.
+Complete and submitted applications will be reviewed and will be approved or declined.

-Once your application has been approved, the side lot deed will be available at your District Manager’s office during a pre-scheduled time with the DLBA.
+Once your application has been approved, the side lot deed will be emailed or mailed to the address you provided.
 The DLBA reserves the right to reject any and all applications and either remove a property from auction, or reopen bidding on it at a later date.

 36. HOW MUCH WILL THE SIDE LOT COST?

 37. WHEN WILL MY CREDIT CARD BE CHARGED?